Civil & Constitutional Rights

 Since first coming to Congress, I have been a strong advocate for voting rights, and remain committed to doing all I can to ensure that no voter experiences discrimination.
 We need elections where the issues are what matter and campaigns compete on the quality of their ideas.
 I have taken numerous efforts to protect and expand upon voting rights at the federal level.

-- Empowering Everyone to Vote: Original cosponsor of Rep. John Lewis’ Voter Empowerment Act of 2015, which requires each state to allow online voter registration, in addition to providing grants and other incentives to encourage states to better promote voter registration.
+- Empowering All to Vote and Supporting the Voting Rights Act of 1965: Original cosponsor of Rep. John Lewis’ Voter Empowerment Act of 2017, which requires each state to allow online voter registration, in addition to providing grants and other incentives to encourage states to better promote voter registration.
 The bill also prevents tactics like voter caging, and looks at the ways ballots and registrations are verified.
-I have also cosponsored H.R.
-5488 the Voting Access Act of 2016.
-It amends the Help America Vote Act of 2002 to establish a set of national standards for the location of polling places during elections to federal office, to ensure that all communities have sufficient access.
-Recognizing the importance of a modern voting system, I have cosponsored the Verifying Optimal Tools for Elections Act, which establishes grants for states to ensure that they have the capability to update any outdated voting machines.
+I have also cosponsored the Voting Access Act of 2017, which amends the Help America Vote Act of 2002 to establish a set of national standards for the location of polling places during elections to federal office, to ensure that all communities have sufficient access.
+I am also a cosponsor on the Automatic Voter Registration Act, which requires that Departments of Motor Vehicle (DMV) around the country automatically register those eligible to vote when they use a DMV’s services unless the person opts out.